Thailand to send stinky fruit to space

 Durian, known for its strong, stinky smell, is native to South East Asia.

-According to local media reports, the fruit will be launched into space via a rocket made by a US company.
+According to local media reports, the fruit will be launched into space via a rocket.

 Thailand is not yet in the group of nations to have been to space, but they are making sure the catering is in place for future trips.